rbtsolis/python-design-patterns/README.md

 # python-design-patterns
-This a example design patters of python
+This a example of design patters in python